gspanglett/McGillBibliographyStylesheet/README.md

 ## Installation Windows

+Close all Office applications before proceeding.

 ### Option 1:  Use installer

 Download the installer, run it, then open MS Word and check to see if McGill Legal is available as a reference style.

 ### Option 2:  Manual install

-0. Close all Office applications.

 1. Copy BIBFORM.XML to C:\Program Files (x86)\Microsoft Office\root\Office16\1033\Bibliography\